kelly-championfx/academy/_posts/daily-report/en/2017-05-05-Euro-Boosted-By-Election-Hopes.md

 At 15.30, FOMC member Fischer speaks at 15.30, with Fed Chair Yellen speaking at 17.30.

-### Trade Idea

-The Aussie dollar has hit fresh lows recently despite the US dollar pulling back.
-This hints at underlying weakness, with further downside on the cards.

 <p><img src="{{ "/assets/images/daily-report/2017-05-05_07-04-04.jpg" | relative_url }}" alt="{{ page.title }}" title="{{ page.title }}"></p>